If you want to build a complete physique, then you must know that your form matters.

 But the 405lb bench press had to be a full rep to the chest for the impromptu meathead challenge.

-The second he passed the halfway point you saw his chest instantly fold in and turn purple.
+The second he passed the halfway point you then saw his chest instantly fold in and turn purple.

 His chest had obviously never felt the full range of performing a proper bench press.
 For this he paid a very steep price.

 You have plenty of time to get stronger and add weight to your lifts, but you only have one time to suffer a potentially career altering or threatening injury.

 Check out the video above to learn about the 3 cues that will help you learn how to do dips correctly.

 I’ll holla at you next time.